celestiaorg/CIPs/cips/cip-blob-verified-signer.md

 - For the PFBs of the namespaces that the rollup is subscribed to, verify the `signer` matches the sequencer.
 - Use the share indexes of the `IndexWrapper` of the PFB to retrieve the blobs that match the PFB.
 Verify the blobs inclusion and finally process the blobs.

-For rollups, using ZK, such as the case with Soverign, the flow is as follows:
+For rollups, using ZK, such as the case with Sovereign, the flow is as follows:

 - Query all the blobs from the rollup namespace via RPC
 - For each blob, reconstruct the blob commitment.